 Kevin Jules, DPM is a graduate of the New York College of Podiatric Medicine.
 Dr Jules completed a comprehensive Podiatric Surgical residency and then became part of the surgical faculty at the New York College of Podiatric Medicine.
 Dr Jules is a professor in the department of surgery and has been the chairman of the surgical department since 1995.
 Dr Jules is an active participant in the post-graduate Podiatric surgical residency programs at Metropolitan Hospital in Manhattan and SUNY Downstate in Brooklyn.
 Dr Jules is Board certified by the American Board of Foot and Ankle Surgery and a fellow of the American College of Foot and Ankle Surgeons.
 Dr Jules has lectured nationally and internationally on numerous aspects of foot surgery.
 Dr Jules has practiced in the Brooklyn Heights area since 1988 and has been providing comprehensive Podiatric Surgical and Medical care at the highest level.

-Jeffrey Lehrman, DPM, is in private practice just outside Philadelphia and is the Medical Director at the Crozer Wound Healing Center.
+Jeffrey Lehrman, DPM, FASP, MAPWCA, CPC, recently named one of America's Most Influential Podiatrists, is in private practice Fort Collins, CO.
 He is a Diplomate of the American Board of Foot and Ankle Surgery, Fellow of the American Society of Podiatric Surgeons, and is recognized as a Master by the American Professional Wound Care Association.
-He is a Fellow of the American Academy of Podiatric Practice Management, serves on the APMA Coding Committee and the APMA MACRA Task Force, and is an Expert Panelist on Codingline.
-He sits on the board of directors of both the American Professional Wound Care Association and the American Society of Podiatric Surgeons.
-Dr Lehrman is an adjunct clinical professor at Temple University School of Podiatric Medicine and trains surgical residents and medical students at his hospital system.
+He is a Fellow of the American Academy of Podiatric Practice Management and an Expert Panelist on Codingline.
+In his role as a Consultant to the APMA Health Policy and Practice Department, Dr Lehrman serves as an advisor to the APMA Coding Committee and the APMA MACRA Task Force.
+Dr Lehrman sits on the board of directors of both the American Professional Wound Care Association and the American Society of Podiatric Surgeons.
+He is an adjunct clinical professor at Temple University School of Podiatric Medicine.
 Dr Lehrman is also on the editorial advisory board of the journal WOUNDS and is a consulting editor for Podiatry Management magazine.